prajwalpkp2106/Tango_flutter/README.md

     ```bash
     const String serverKey = 'your_server_key';
     ```
-7. **Run the application on emulators or mobile devices**:
-    ```bash
-    flutter run
-    ```

 ## Usage
   This app provides a combination of social media features:

   - Swipe Matching: Swipe left or right to find matches similar to Tinder.
   - Random Video Chat: Connect randomly with users via WebRTC, similar to Omegle.
   - Photo & Video Sharing: Share photos and videos, similar to Instagram.